war100ck/blade-soul-game-launcher/README.md

 ## ⚠️ Important Note

-This launcher is **designed to work only with specific game servers**, which can be downloaded from the following links:
+This launcher is **designed to work only with specific API servers**, which can be downloaded from the following links:

 - [BnS-Api-Server (2020)](https://github.com/war100ck/BnS-Api-Server)
 - [Server-Api-BnS (2017)](https://github.com/war100ck/Server-Api-BnS-2017)